navaneet239/HomePageOf_Navaneet.J/Theme-info.md

 # Theme changer v1 for the Homepage
 Soon theme changers would be added in the site where you could choose your preffered visual look!

-The most fun part which could be added  is inbuilt games!
-(Remember, inbuilt games is not finalized to be added, it's still on hold)
-After finalising about the inbuilt games, we would add a notice for it.

 ### Current themes to be added:

 - Dark fluent (default) or Light fluent UIs